Higher-spin symmetries of the free Schrodinger equation: Conclusions

-The results here presented can be also generalized to the harmonic oscillator Schr\"odinger equation, taking advantage of the isomorphism of the Schr\"odinger algebra and the conformal Newton-Hooke algebra \cite{Nie2}.
+The results here presented can be also generalized to the harmonic oscillator Schr\"odinger equation, taking advantage of the isomorphism of the Schr\"odinger algebra and the conformal Newton-Hooke algebra \cite{Nie}.
+We would like to thank the referee for pointing out that, more generally, there is a local diffeomorphism between solutions of linear second-order differential equations which in particular may be useful to map solutions of the free particle Schrodinger equation to the solutions of any second order Hamiltonian and \textit{vice versa}.
+See for instance \cite{Arnold}.
+Bearing in mind this theorem, we would expect that this theorem might be helpful to extend our results to any second order hamiltonian system in higher dimensions, at least locally.